 In an economic system in which maximized economic output is not directly correlated with maximized user experience, “more” becomes “less” and “less is more” becomes true.
 As you might have realized by now, “less is more” is not a quantitative comparison: it is a correction process to make maximized economic output equal to maximized user experience.

 So how does the correction process work?
-We need to replace intimidating gatekeepers of our system– efficiency and productivity – with something else so that it can regain its focus on user experience.
+We need to replace the intimidating gatekeepers of our system– efficiency and productivity – with something else so that production can regain its focus on user experience.

-The reason why we need to leverage our own potential is not because we deny productivity, but because that’s the only way you can feel accomplished and proud of yourself.
-You may remember when you felt a proud producer even if your production was not something marketable.
-But do you ever remember feeling a proud consumer?
+The reason why we need to leverage our own potential is not because we deny productivity, but because that’s the only way you can feel accomplished and proud.
+If you’ve ever created something, you will remember the feeling of being a proud producer even if your production was not something marketable.
+But do you ever remember feeling like a proud consumer?
 You need your own engagement in some fashion for real satisfaction.

-Likewise, the reason why we need to leverage beauty is because it is the source of happiness: we call things that resonate with our fundamental values “beautiful,” not only something that are cosmetic or artistic.
-Products are beautiful when they are natural, humane, kind, caring, nutritious, inspiring, encouraging, engaging… The buildings designed by Mies van der Rohe and Zen gardens are beautiful, but strawberries grown by dedicated farmers are also beautiful.
-Unlike efficiency, which could be quantified using common units, beauty can take many shapes and the potential is boundless.
-You could and should have your own aesthetics standard by which you decide what kind of products makes you happy.
+Likewise, the reason why we need to leverage beauty is because it is a source of happiness: We call things that resonate with our fundamental values “beautiful,” and not only things that are cosmetic or artistic.
+Products are beautiful when they are natural, humane, kind, caring, nutritious, inspiring, encouraging or engaging.
+The buildings designed by Mies van der Rohe and Zen gardens are beautiful, but strawberries grown by dedicated farmers are also beautiful.
+Unlike efficiency, which is quantified using common profit and loss units, beauty can take many shapes and the potential is boundless.
+You could and should have your own aesthetic standards by which you decide what kind of products makes you happy.

 When you leverage our own power, you are no longer a mere “consumer” – someone who is only good at consuming, or someone who is consumed by an efficiency-driven system – but are an engaged and proactive player in the entire experience.
-When you leverage you ability to create/find beauty around you, you have a wide range of potential to find happiness so you no longer have to rely entirely on material things.
+When you leverage your ability to create/find beauty around you, you discover a wide ranging potential to find happiness, so you no longer have to rely entirely on material things.
 And since nature is our primary source of happiness, it will never be sidelined – it is crucial part of our daily life.

-As the society accelerated its pursuit toward “more,” we’ve somehow come to believe that happiness had to be and could be manufactured somewhere else and delivered to us at a great value.
-We somehow separated people who produce the source of happiness (the winners in the efficiency game) and people who would receive it as a consumer.
-Efficiency escalated the division because it’s faster to let only large capital, competitive people and state-of-the-art technology engage in production process and exclude others.
-But it turns out becoming a mere consumer was very similar to being rejected in an efficiency game, deprived of opportunities to contribute to the society and receive a recognition for your unique work.
-The kind of “more” that came out from such a divisive system was not something that makes you happy, but makes you anxious.
+As society has accelerated its pursuit toward “more,” we’ve somehow come to believe that happiness had to be and could be manufactured somewhere else and delivered to us as a great value.
+We somehow separated people who produce the source of happiness (the winners in the efficiency game) and people who would receive it as consumers.
+Efficiency escalated the division because it’s faster to let only large capital, competitive people and state-of-the-art technology engage in the production process and exclude the less-efficient others.
+But it turns out that becoming a mere consumer was very similar to being rejected in the efficiency game, deprived of opportunities to contribute to the society and receive a recognition for your unique work.
+The kind of “more” that emerges from such a divisive system is not something that makes you happy, but makes you anxious.